-What some community members said about 'Our Community'
+What some community members said about 'Ou Community'

-- Narrandera is a welcoming place, home to a small and caring community. - People are not satisfied with the health services, especially for mental health. - People commonly must drive to either Wagga Wagga for specialist treatment or rely on. community transport - There is not enough reference to the youth of our community, our Aboriginal and Torres Strait Islander community or newcomers to our community. - Narrandera's potential is within its way of life integrating natural scenery, built environment and welcoming community. - Community is about coming together, volunteering and love where you are from. - Narrandera does try to be inclusive.
-Xourges people des't - Younger people don't have the same time to volunteer, and maybe not the inclination. - Social media has an unwelcome culture of putting everything down. - The Op Shop brings together the best of Narrandera's 'can do' attitude such as volunteerism and generosity.
+- Narrandera is a welcoming place, home to a small and caring community. - People are not satisfied with the health services, especially for mental health. - People commonly must drive to either Wagga Wagga for specialist treatment or rely on. community transport - There is not enough reference to the youth of our community, our Aboriginal and Torres Strait Islander community or newcomers to our community. - Narrandera's potential is within its way of life integrating natural scenery, built environment and welcoming community. - Community is about coming together, volunteering and love where you are from. - Narrandera does try to be inclusive. - Younger people don't have the same time to volunteer, and maybe not the inclination. - Social media has an unwelcome culture of putting everything down.

+The Op Shop brings